“Call Your Shots” and Other SEAL Team Leadership Skills We Embody at Revelry

 Sometimes things are not so cut and dry.
 We won’t try to fit a square peg in a round hole.
 We play Jazz a lot.
 The process is there as a tool to fall back on.
 But we’re not cultists.
 When the process doesn’t fit, we allow ourselves and our team to change it up.
 We make the process work for us when necessary, not the other way around.

-Maybe this Waffle board needs an extra column.
+Maybe this kanban needs an extra column.
 Maybe the daily standup in Slack would work better in Zoom for this project.
 That’s playing Jazz and calling shots.

 See our process in action!